MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 not the syntax for scripts.
 You cannot use the script syntax to provide help for all functions defined in a script module.

-For example, if you are using the "ExternalHelp" keyword to identify the XML-based help files for the functions in a script module, you must add an "ExternalHelp" comment to each function.
+For example, if you are using the `.ExternalHelp` keyword to identify the XML-based help files for the functions in a script module, you must add an `.ExternalHelp comment to each function.

 ```powershell
 # .ExternalHelp <XML-file-name>